HttpAnimation/FYC-Rewrite-V2/README.md

     "MagnetUrl": "magnet:?xt=urn:btih:Q7MIUYJHI26QJIRGISQIO6QFIBDA572P&dn=silent-santa-claus&tr=http%3A%2F%2Fbt1.archive.org%3A6969%2Fannounce",
     ```
 ### Icon
-5) You can now add a icon this is the photo that will get displayed on the fyc website you might have to host this your self or use a free photo upload site.
+5) You can now add an icon this is the photo that will get displayed on the fyc website you might have to host this yourself or use a free photo upload site.
     ```json
     "Icon": "photo.png",
     ```